• Skip to primary navigation

 Assembling the Asparagus Quiche

-Lets get started...
+Let's get started...

-Before you begin make sure you have on hand:
+Before you begin, make sure you have on hand:

 • A vegetable peeler

-• A 9 inch pie or quiche mold
+• A 9-inch pie or quiche mold

 For ingredients you'll need:

-• 6 -8 thick asparagus spears
+• 6 - 8 thick asparagus spears

 docking a pie crust with a fork

-As the crust is blind baking, quickly dice the prosciutto, and saute it in a pan.
+While the crust is blind baking, quickly dice the prosciutto and saute it in a pan.
 You don't need to cook it till it's crispy, just to slightly cook it.
-While it's cooking, trim the woody end of the asparagus, and then using your vegetable peeler, shave the asparagus stems into thin slivers.

 prosciutto and asparagus being sauteed in a pan

-By now the quiche shell should be just about done baking, or have already come out of the oven.
+By now, the quiche shell should be just about done baking, or have already come out of the oven.
 Add the filling to the partially baked crust.
 Set the partially baked quiche aside.

 a filled asparagus egg white quiche ready for baking

 Take a mixing bowl and quickly whisk together the egg whites and milk.
-Pour this mixture into the quiche shell and then place the filled egg white quiche back in the oven.
-Immediately drop the oven temperature to 325F.
-Bake the asparagus quiche for 30 to 40 minutes until the egg mixture is fully set and does not jiggle when shaken.
+Pour the mixture into the quiche shell and then place the filled egg white quiche back in the oven.

 a top down view of a piece of prosciutto and asparagus egg white quiche

 Made the recipe?
-Comment & Rate it below, then take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Comment & Rate it below, then take a picture and tag us on Facebook.
+For more homemade cooking from scratch recipes, follow us on Facebook & Pinterest.

 Recipe